AaronCQL/PixiesPixel/Assets/Adventurer/README.md

 ## Credits

-The artwork for this Adventurer character are taken from [here](https://rvros.itch.io/animated-pixel-hero).
+The artwork for this Adventurer character is taken from [here](https://rvros.itch.io/animated-pixel-hero).

 ## License